What therefore God has joined together, let not man put asunder.— Matthew 19:6

 |Friday, 1:00pm||Thursday, 5:00pm|

-An active registered parishioner is an individual who has been registered at St. James Cathedral Parish for a minimum of one (1) year PRIOR to the reservation of the wedding date.
-Additionally, active parishioners must maintain regular Mass attendance.
-As well as make regular financial contributions to the parish through the consistent use of parish envelopes, check or on-line payment, and/or volunteer in parish ministries.
+An active registered parishioner is an individual who has been attending, active, and registered at St. James Cathedral Parish for a minimum of one (1) year prior to the reservation of the wedding date.

 Active Parishioners within the Diocese: Cathedral – $1,000 / Chapel – $750

-An active parishioner within the Diocese meets all of the qualifications of an “active registered parishioner” but regularly attends Mass at another parish within the Diocese of Orlando.
+An active parishioner within the Diocese meets all of the qualifications of an “active registered parishioner” but is registered at and regularly attends Mass at another parish within the Diocese of Orlando.

 Out of the Diocese/Not Active: Cathedral – $1,500 / Chapel – $1,000